Silver Line (DART): Route

-Together, the line would connect with the Trinity Metro TEXRail commuter rail line at DFW North station providing access to Downtown Fort Worth, Grapevine, and various other Tarrant County locales.
+Together, the line connects with the Trinity Metro TEXRail commuter rail line at DFW North station providing access to Downtown Fort Worth, Grapevine, and various other Tarrant County locales.

-The line would also connect with the Denton County Transportation Authority A-train commuter rail line providing access to various Denton County locales and DART's Green, Orange, and Red lines providing access to Dallas Love Field and Downtown Dallas via Downtown Carrollton or City Line/Bush stations.
+The line connects with DART's Orange, Green, and Red lines providing access to Dallas Love Field and Downtown Dallas via Downtown Carrollton or CityLine/Bush stations.
+Future connection opportunities exist with the Denton County Transportation Authority A-train commuter rail line.
+With the completion of the Downtown Carrollton station, the Silver Line will directly connect, providing access to various Denton County locales.

-In total, the alignment will traverse through three Counties including Tarrant, Dallas, and Collin Counties and seven cities including Grapevine, Coppell, Dallas, Carrollton, Addison, Richardson, and Plano.
+In total, the alignment traverses through three counties including Tarrant, Dallas, and Collin counties, and seven cities including Grapevine, Coppell, Dallas, Carrollton, Addison, Richardson, and Plano.

 Stations

-All stations will be designed for accessibility.
-There are 10 under construction stations including:
+All stations will be designed for accessibility and are fully ADA compliant.
+There are 10 stations including:

 Rolling stock

-Eight Stadler FLIRT (Fast Light Intercity and Regional Train) diesel multiple unit (DMU) trainsets were ordered in June 2019 to operate on the Silver Line.
-This will make DART the fourth transit agency in Texas to use Stadler Rail DMUs, after orders for the Denton County Transportation Authority A-train, Capital MetroRail in Austin, and TEXRail.
-It is the third system in the United States to use FLIRT DMUs, TEXRail being the first, and the Arrow in San Bernardino County, California, being the second.
+Eight Stadler FLIRT (Fast Light Intercity and Regional Train) diesel multiple unit (DMU) trainsets were ordered in June 2019 for use on the Silver Line.
+This makes DART the fourth transit agency in Texas to operate Stadler Rail DMUs, following the Denton County Transportation Authority's A-train, Capital MetroRail in Austin, and TEXRail.
+It is also the third system in the United States to use FLIRT DMUs, after TEXRail and the Arrow service in San Bernardino County, California.

-Downtown Wylie Extension
+The DART FLIRTs are low-floor diesel-electric multiple units designed to meet Federal Railroad Administration Alternative Vehicle Technology (AVT) standards and Buy America requirements.
+Each trainset includes four passenger coaches and a separate midsection car called a PowerPack which houses the four diesel motors and electric generators, reducing interior noise levels and allowing a larger low-floor area.
+The trains provide 222 seats with standing room for up to 263 passengers and are fully compliant with the Americans with Disabilities Act.
+The modular design also allows an additional passenger car to be added or for future conversion to bi-mode operation.

+Plans for expansion

 An additional segment of the Cotton Belt corridor has been labeled for future expansion.
 Although no planning has occurred, it would extend the route from Shiloh Road in Plano to Wylie, with stations in the downtowns of Murphy and Wylie.
 Neither of these towns are DART member cities.
 The Environmental Impact Statement released in 2018 suggests that trains may eventually run along the TEXRail corridor to Fort Worth.

+Another possibility for Silver Line expansion is northward.
+The North Central Texas Council of Governments (NCTCOG) in a 2022 meeting discussed the possibility of rail expansion beyond the current northern terminus Parker Road Station from Plano through Allen to McKinney.
+Either the Red Line or the Silver Line could be extended north.
+The study proposed seven stations between the current Parker Road Station and the hypothetical northern terminus Downtown McKinney Station.
+The extension would be 18 mi long, cost between $700 million and $900 million to construct, and is estimated to have 7,000 to 8,000 riders a day by 2045.